How to Fix a Gurgling Toilet (Step-by-Step Guide to Stop the Noise Fast)

 Can I fix a gurgling toilet myself?

-Yes, minor clogs can be fixed with a plunger or auger, but vent issues may require professional help.
+Yes, minor clogs are easy to fix, but vent issues may require professional help.

 Why does my toilet gurgle when I run the sink?